Hedge fund manager charged in Carter's insider trading probe

-NEW YORK (Reuters) - A New Jersey hedge fund manager pleaded not guilty on Thursday to charges he traded on inside information about the children’s clothing company Carter’s Inc, according to court papers.
+NEW YORK, May 29 (Reuters) - A New Jersey hedge fund manager pleaded not guilty on Thursday to charges he traded on inside information about the children’s clothing company Carter’s Inc , according to court papers.

 Steven Slawson, the co-founder of Titan Capital Management, is the latest defendant to be charged in a probe centered on the Atlanta-based retailer.
 He faces 25 counts of securities fraud, 10 counts of wire fraud and one count of conspiracy.